stuartherbert/if-i-knew-then/coding-standards.md

 ### Coding Style Guide: PSR-2

-Take a look at the [PHP Framework Interoperability Group](http://www.php-fig.org/) website for more info.

 ## Why This Matters To Me?
 Coding standards matter to me because the way I'm working at the moment means that CI jobs will fail if the build if PSR-2 compliance isn't met.
 If the the code in the Pull Request fails the build then it won't get merged in.
 By ensuring my code meets the PSR-2 coding style I'm making sure that my code is of a good quality, readability and thus (hopefuly) maintainabile.
 I don't want to be known as *that* guy whose code is hard to work with.
 Git/SVN blame makes it easy to trace down who and when lines of code were added.
 I don't want any crazy developers hunting me down in years to come!